 Use the Enable the Google+ API Guide HERE to enable Google login.

-Step 6a in Google's guide, linked above, prompts the admin to enter the app origin.
-In this case, it will be the subdomain, followed by port 8880 (and/or 8843).
+When prompted to enter the app origin, use the subdomain, followed by port 8880 (and/or 8843).
 Note the Client ID and Client Secret, which will be used later in the Controller Setup.